 Good news — the IRS has made it cost-efficient to go energy-efficient.
-If you made your home more energy efficient in the past year, you may qualify for a tax credit on your 2018 federal income tax return.
+If you made your home more energy efficient in the past year, you may qualify for the renewable energy tax credit on your 2020 federal income tax return.

 Not sure if you qualify?
 Here’s everything you need to know about home energy tax credits.